opensearch-project/project-website/_posts/2024-01-03-opensearch-performance-improvements.md

 The [**OpenSearch Benchmark workloads**](https://github.com/opensearch-project/opensearch-benchmark-workloads) are comprised of one or multiple benchmarking scenarios.
 A workload typically includes the ingestion of one or more data corpora into indexes and a collection of queries and operations that are executed as a part of the benchmark.

-We used the following workloads for performance evaluation, encompassing aspects such as text/term queries, sorting, aggregations, histogram, and ranges:
+We used the following workloads for performance evaluation, encompassing aspects such as text/term queries, sorting, aggregations, histograms, and ranges:

 * [HTTP logs workload](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/http_logs#http-logs-workload): This workload is based on [web server logs from the 1998 Football World Cup](http://ita.ee.lbl.gov/html/contrib/WorldCup.html).
 It is used for evaluating the performance of (web) server logs, which is most in line with the OpenSearch log analytics use case.